Code Zero - Racing Spinnakers

 Light Code Zero Laminate

 Rulemakers know that genoas are the most powerful sails for upwind work; therefore, the greater the area of a genoa, the higher a boat’s rating.
 Under the current design formulas, it pays to have large fractional mainsails and non-overlapping headsails.
 The Achilles heel of non-overlapping headsails is light air performance when sailing on a close reach.
 Creative sailmakers got around this conundrum by coming up with the Code Zero.

 Code Zeros are a must for distance racing on modern boats with non-overlapping headsails.
-Boats with small jibs are at a major disadvantage when jib reaching -- conditions when it is too close to carry a spinnaker, but the boat is not hard on the wind.
+Boats with small jibs are at a major disadvantage when jib reaching -- conditions when it is too close to carry a spinnaker.
 Boats with overlapping genoas can get a lot more speed when they ease out their big genoas and they have the option of changing to an overlapping high-clewed jib top.
-Boats with non-overlapping jibs don't have enough sail area for reaching.
+On the other hand, boats with non-overlapping jibs don't have enough sail area for reaching.